GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

   (plist-get capture-decoded-org-protocol-query :file))

-;; find the destination org headline specified in Ubiquity (or insert one ;; if absent) and positon point near it in the buffer ;; see more at org-mode source code: https://bit.ly/2lJqz1a (defun capture-get-destination-headline ()
+;; find the destination org headline specified in Ubiquity (or insert one ;; if absent) and position point near it in the buffer ;; see more at org-mode source code: https://bit.ly/2lJqz1a (defun capture-get-destination-headline ()
   (let ((headline (plist-get capture-decoded-org-protocol-query :headline)))